DecodingRaphael/unraphael/docs/Background/ABSTRACT.md

 Developed in python, **Unraphael** is a toolbox for obtaining insight into structural similarities and differences between the original painting and its copies.
 It relies on computer vision algorithms to extract the outlines of the figures and compare these across paintings, revealing how these relate to each other (smaller variations revealing closer affinities), and copying practices (identical outlines denoting a mechanical method of transferring the compositions).
 Such comparisons have been undertaken manually, on a small number of cases, but never computationally, and as such **Unraphael** has the potential to revolutionise art historical methods for studying art.

  The input for **Unraphael** can be a set of images in *jpg* or *png*.
 In case of using the app, a target directory can be selected where these images are stored.

- Finally, **Unraphael** is:

-- easy to use
-- open-source
-- reproducible
-- scalable
-- customizable
-- extendable
-- maintainable